 The test is relative only to the individual, and no comparisons can or should be made to others.
 You should establish a baseline of testing during a period of low training stress to see what your “rested state” heart rate response is like.
 After a few months of routine data collection, you will see trends and be able to relate the test to your perceptions.
 This test has proven fairly reliable in our experience.
 It can help guide your training by eliminating self-doubts on those days when you are just not sure if you should be resting or training.
 It can be particularly helpful in avoiding a downward spiral into overtraining.

 The Rusko orthostatic test is not perfect, however.
 The nervous system is sensitive and complex and responds to other inputs than just your training.
 Had a bad dream?
 Had a fight with a friend?
 Dreading a test at school?
 Don’t bother with this test then.
 It allows you another means of dispassionately assessing your preparedness for training.
 Its real drawback is that it requires a relaxed several minutes to perform.
 You can’t be late for work and get any meaningful info from this test.
 It is highly subject to your emotional state of arousal.
 If you are nervous about the test coming back negative, it almost surely will.

 -by Scott Johnston, Uphill Athlete Master Coach and co-founder

-Interested in reading more about recovery monitoring tools?
-Read this next.
+Interested in learning more about recovery-monitoring tools?
+Read “Why We Stopped Relying on HRV Apps” next.